|

 ShutdownWithoutLogon

-This String value enables or disables a button on the XP logon dialog box that lets the
+This String value enables or disables a button on the XP logon dialog box that

 system shut down.
-A value of 1 enables the button (so that it is shown); a value of 0
+A value of 1 enables the button (so that it is shown); a

 disables the button (so that it is not shown).